Megrief/Stenography/README.md

-Not finished project from JBAcademy.
+Another one completed project from JetBrains Academy.